 Yes, it does.
 VLC player added HDR 10bits support in version 3.0 Vetinari in 2018.
 But, as of now, it is not that powerful to handle every HDR video smoothly.
-You can try other 4K video players with HDR support.
+Typical errors with playing HDR in VLC include washed out, stuttering, etc.

 3. Can VLC play 4K HDR10?

 Yes, it can theoretically.
 VLC 3.0 update supports HDR10, and will render perfect HDR effect if everything including your computer hardware and software, your source video, HDMI cable, etc. comes with HDR support.
 Otherwise, there is VLC HDR problem.